How Advisors Using Traditional Retirement Models are Costing their Clients Millions

 Source: Damodaran, Fed Reserve

 Since 1928, the S&P 500 has far exceeded the returns of the bond market.
 While the S&P 500 has higher volatility than bonds, as measured by the standard deviation, the bulk of the S&P 500 returns come from price return which have numerous tax advantages whereas the bulk of bond returns come from dividends which are taxed at high ordinary income rates.
+Furthermore, the bulk of the risk of bonds comes from the price return of bonds, while the stability comes from the dividend paying portion of bonds.

 Many investors might not realize that the bulk of stock returns are due to the price return of the stock, whereas the bulk of bond returns are due to the dividend return of the bond.
 And bond dividend returns are taxed at significantly higher ordinary income rates than the long-term capital gains rates of price returns.
 Stock dividends are also often taxed at qualified dividend rates which are significantly lower than the ordinary income taxation rates of bonds.